MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 ms.author: dbradish
 ms.prod: non-product-specific
 ms.topic: sample
-ms.date: 04/11/2022
+ms.date: 04/18/2022
 ---
 # Learning Bash with Azure CLI

-In this tutorial, you will learn to create, query, and delete Azure resources using Bash and the Azure CLI.
+In this article, you will learn to create, query, and delete Azure resources using Bash and the Azure CLI.
 You will learn how to do the following:

 > [!div class="checklist"]
 >